jay-b-7span/Alike_Document/README.md

 -  `CreateTripPlanner` GraphQl use for create trip plane using insider id.trip planner is a almost same as a create trip.
 -  **Module**: `Nik_TripPlanner`
 -  **Resolver**: `Nik\TripPlanner\Model\Resolver\CreateTripPlanner`
+-  `tripPlannerActivitiesSerach` GraphQl used for retrieve different attribute types and different category-type products.Like `thing to do`, `sim`, `visa` ia a one product to use in trip planner.
+-  Using this GraphQl filter all products set some labels and use on when creating trip planner.
+-  Here we can add some Notes or Files for the trip planner.
+-